Some posts contain compensated links. Please read this disclaimer for more info.

-The first thing to know when planning a trip to one (or more) of the Greek islands located a short distance from Athens is that most of them do not have an airport, so the ideal way to et there is by jumping on a ferry.
+The first thing to know when planning a trip to one (or more) of the Greek islands near Athens is that most of them don’t have an airport, so the ideal way to get there is by jumping on a ferry.
 There are three ports in Athens, each serving different islands.

 The port of Piraeus is the biggest and best-known one, with ships sailing to hundreds of islands, both the ports of Lavrio and Rafina can be less crowded and easier to reach.
-They connect the capital to some islands and can be a good alternative if you’re reaching them directly from Athens’ International Airport.
+They connect the capital to some nearby islands and can be a good alternative if you’re reaching them directly from the Athens International Airport.

 Port of Piraeus

 Piraeus is the chief port of Athens and the largest passenger port in Europe.
 And despite being such a huge place where getting lost could seem feasible, it is well organized and easy to navigate from one terminal to another.
 The port even offers a free shuttle bus service to take passengers from one terminal to the other.

 If you’re planning trips to islands in the Saronic Gulf, the Cyclades, the Dodecanese, Rhodes, Crete, Kythira, and the islands on the Northern Aegean Sea as well as Rhodes, you will undoubtedly depart from here.

 Piraeus is located about 13 km from the center of Athens, and it can be easily reached from the center of town.
 Bus 049 departs every 20 minutes from Omonia, while Bus 040 departs every 15720 minutes from Syntagma Square.
 It’s also possible to get to Piraeus by train and — the most convenient means — by metro.
 You have to board your subway either at Monastiraki or Omonia stations.
 It will take a little more than 15 minutes to reach Piraeus metro station, just across the street from the port.